-signalCoord A GRanges object or data frame with coordinates for the genomic signal/original epigenetic data.
-Coordinates should be in the same order as the original data and the feature contribution scores (each item/row in signalCoord corresponds to a row in signal).
-If a data frame, must have chr and start columns (optionally can gions that correspond to the same biological annotation).
-The region set database must be from the same reference genome as the coordinates for the actual data/samples data.frame.
+GRangesList object.
+Each list item is a distinct region set to test (region set: regions that correspond to the same biological annotation).
+The region set database must be from the same reference genome as the coordinates for the actual data/samples (signalCoord).

+data.frame.
 A data.frame with region set scores.
-The output of the 'aggregateSrsScores ignalGRList' function.
+The output of the 'aggregateS-ignalGRList' function.
 Each row is a region set.
 One column for each sample variable of interest (e.g. PC or sample phenotype).
 Also can have columns with info on the overlap between the region set and the epigenetic data.
 Rows should be in the same order as the region sets in GRList (the list of region sets used to create rsScores.)